 Deciding whether and how to use an image can be a bit complicated.
-If you are sharing an image as part of an assignment (such as an art history paper), you should cite that image.
+If you are sharing an image as part of an assignment such as an art history paper, you should cite that image.
 If you plan to reuse or remix another artist's image in your artwork, you may need to determine whether it constitutes "fair use," or if permissions are required.
-If you have questions about citation, attribution, or reuse, please contact the library.
+If you have questions about citation, attribution, or reuse, librarians are happy to help with each step.

 You must cite any image or visual media that you use when you are writing a more formal paper.
 Your instructor will let you know if he or she wants you to use citations and which style is required.